From a non-computer user to an application developer

 For my first co-op term, I worked with the Sheridan Centre for Elder Research as a Research Assistant and Mobile Application Developer where I supported the front-end development for a comprehensive health and medication mobile application called Health Espresso.
 It aims to assist the growing demographic of older adults, and individuals who are visually impaired or print disabled, manage their medications and health information in an organized way.

 Afterwards, I had the opportunity to become an Accessible Learning Peer Mentor, where I am developing a mobile app that will serve all Sheridan students with accessibility needs, allowing them to access the services and resources available to them.
-Looking to contribute to my community with the knowledge I had gained, I joined a non-profit organisation called ETAG (Elder Technology Assistance Group) as a Technical Assistant.
+Looking to contribute to my community with the knowledge I had gained, I joined a non-profit organization called ETAG (Elder Technology Assistance Group) as a Technical Assistant.
 I helped older adults (55+) learn how to effectively use advanced technologies to enhance their everyday lives.
 This experience gave me a client-centric perspective, helping me see that even a relatively small change to a process, service, or product can make a big difference to people.

 Currently, I am working with one of the coolest teams in CIBC Business and Corporate Banking Technology- “Skunkworks”.
 So far, this has been a wonderful experience.
 Through this term, I will not only be gaining back-end developer skills, but I’ll also be learning about business analysis, a critical and beneficial skill for the agile developer.